Info About Academic IELTS

 - Part 3: This part involves elaborating on a topic first and then taking part in a discussion with your interviewer on the same topic.

-All the three parts aim at noticing an examinee's way of interaction, task inputs and his/her outputs based on the given inputs.
+All the three parts aim at noticing an examinee's way of interaction, understanding task inputs and his/her outputs based on the given inputs.

 Academic Listening test